tylerperkins1/Elk-Stack-Project/README.md

 - 69.221.219.111

 Machines within the network can only be accessed by the Jump Box VM (10.0.0.4).
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

 A summary of the access policies in place can be found in the table below.